The Pulse of K-Entertainment

 #K-Pop#K-Pop Comeback#2026 Comeback#Billlie#First Full Album#GingaMingaYo

 Billlie will release its first full album, the collective soul and unconscious: chapter two, on May 6 at 6 p.m.
 KST, according to the group’s official teaser rollout and Korean coverage that followed on April 15.
 Mystic Story confirmed the schedule through Billlie’s official social channels, while Korean coverage from StarNews and later global write-ups mirrored the same teaser-poster reveal for broader readers.
 That makes this more than another comeback notice.
 It is the moment Billlie turns one of the most lore-heavy discographies in fourth-generation K-pop into a full-length statement.
-The timing matters too.
-The album extends the the collective soul and unconscious line that first produced “GingaMingaYo (the strange world),” a song that helped define Billlie’s identity outside the usual girl-group formula.
-We have seen plenty of comeback calendars this year, but a first full album still carries different weight because it asks a group to prove its world can hold for more than a highlight reel.
+The album extends the the collective soul and unconscious line that first produced “GingaMingaYo (the strange world),” and it arrives not long after Billlie’s AI-plagiarism teaser dispute pushed the group back into a sharper conversation about concept control.
+A first full album still carries different weight because it asks a group to prove its world can hold for more than a highlight reel.

 Billlie’s May 6 release puts the spotlight on the group’s album-level ambition